Thank you for your interest in our product. Our financial expert will connect with you shortly to help you choose the best plan.

 Key Takeaways

-In simple words, when you suffer a financial loss because of negligent or irresponsible actions of a third-party, you have a legal right to be compensated for the loss by this party.
-However, if you had a life insurance for the loss and you file a claim for it, the legal right of pursuing the third-party responsible for the loss also shifts to the insurer.
+In simple words, when you suffer a financial loss because of the negligent or irresponsible actions of a third party, you have a legal right to be compensated for the loss by this party.
+However, if you had a life insurance policy for the loss and you file a claim for it, the legal right to pursue the third party responsible for the loss also shifts to the insurer.

-Principle of subrogation means surrender of the legal right to receive compensation or salvage the damages in the favour of the insurer.
+In simple language, it means to surrender the legal right to receive compensation or damages in favour of the insurer.

 This principle works in the following scenarios: